redkittty/RustStorageConverter/README.md

 # RustStorageConverter
 A rust program to convert digital storage sizes
+From Bytes to Petabytes